Overslaan naar belangrijkste inhoud

 Happy employees are generally more inclined to provide top-of-the-line support and form long-lasting relationships with clientele that improve customer retention.
 Incentivizing staff to create connections can go a long way in building trust, making it easier to keep customers loyal to you, even if issues arise.

-Creating a positive work environment also helps reduce turnover rates.
-This is great for business because the longer your staff sticks around, the more knowledgeable and tuned in to customer issues they’ll be.
+Creating a positive work environment also helps reduce turnover rates and improve the employee experience.
+This is great for businesses because the longer your staff sticks around, the more knowledgeable and tuned in to customer issues they’ll be.

 7. Gather customer feedback often